Promoting Good Attendance

 A copy of our school attendance policy can be found by following the link below:

 Good punctuality is an important life skill.
 School starts at 8:40am.
-Students are expected to be on site at 8:40am.
-Ready to Learn time starts at 8:45am.
-Students who arrive after 8:45am are marked as late in the register.
+Students move to the yards as soon as they come into school.
+Students who arrive after 8:40am are marked as late in the register.
 Students who are late after 08:40am will incur a 20 minute lunchtime detention which will be served on the same day.
-Students who arrive after 09:00am are marked absent because they are late after the official register is closed.
-This absence is an unauthorised absence.
+Students who arrive after 09:00am are marked as absent because they are late after the official register is closed.
+This absence is recorded as an unauthorised absence.
 Students arriving after 09:00am (after the registers close) will incur a 40 minute after-school detention which will be completed the following afternoon.

 Reporting your child as absent